robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 Since there are no duplicates, I moved forward.

-One of the main columns in this dataset is the ship type and I saw that there were way too many distinct ship types.
-A lot of them are overlapping in function or type, therefore, I could standardize them into concise categories for a nicer and cleaner visualization later on.
+One of the main columns in this dataset is the ship type **laivo_tipas** column and I saw that there were too many distinct ship types.
+A lot of them were overlapping in function or type, therefore, I could standardize them into concise categories for a nicer and cleaner visualization later on.

 ```sql
 UPDATE Laivas_edited